 Also can mean breaking the information as if it were a puzzle to assemble after creating new lines, silhouettes and abstract forms with which to start working.

 Cross reference constitute a technique that forces them to seek visual references related or complementary.
 They groups into themes or concepts starting during the design process can be analyzed.

 The reference could be for example in a case of the ORIGAMI the similitude with the flower of Loto.

 There you have paper and a flower, even have a similitude included they came from nature.

-THE DRAW: It is a principal process and ability to explore and refine.
-It represents an ideal way to collect information directly; it is an excellent way to gather and collect data for primary research.
+It is a principal process and ability to explore and refine.
+It represents an ideal way to collect information directly for primary research.

-When designers use different types of techniques to draw, for example: pencils, ink and paint, it is possible to exploit the qualities and style of line, texture, tone and color that can be obtained from the sources of inspiration.
+When designers use different types of techniques to draw, for example: pencils, ink and paint, it is possible to exploit the qualities and style.
+It may be of line, texture, tone and color that obtained from the sources of inspiration.

 Draw in parts or completely an object or image found during the investigation helps to understand the shapes and forms contained therein.

 This allows to translate these lines into a design or help to cut a pattern.
 The strokes and textures achieved with drawing also serve to transfer the tissue references in the designs.

 Understanding and developing the skills of visual language is something that the designer will continue during the creative process of research, where the drawing is a part.